 Sciatica pain expresses anger, grief, sadness and a sense of loss.

-You can make different interpretations depending on the area of nerve where the pain is more intense, for example, if the pain is stronger in the buttock (body part that symbolizes power, feel well "settled") we express the pain and the fear we lose our power (money, prestige, position, etc.) and stop feeling a valuable person.
+You can make different interpretations depending on the area of the nerve where the pain is more intense, for example, if the pain is stronger in the buttock (body part that symbolizes power, feel well "settled") we express the pain and the fear we lose our power (money, prestige, position, etc.) and stop feeling like a valuable person.

 If the pain is more intense in the thigh (support for projects) or leg (forward, go towards others) it tells us that we are afraid to deal with a situation that highlights our insecurity, (separation, loss work, money, etc.).